Edmund Blair Bolles: Personal life

 Bolles lives in New York City.
 He is the son of journalist and executive E. Blair Bolles and Mona Dugas.
+His father was, among other jobs, a foreign correspondent for The Washington Star and The Blade of Toledo, Ohio.
+His mother was a society reporter for The Washington Star.
 His siblings include film sound editor/film librarian Harry Peck Bolles, Charles DeVallon Dugas Bolles, and a sister, Zoe.
-Through his father he is a grandson of former Wisconsin congressman Stephen Bolles and Zoe (née Blair) Bolles; their 1910 marriage and Zoe’s 1944 obituary identify their son E. Blair Bolles (Edmund’s father).
+Through his father, he is a grandson of former Wisconsin congressman Stephen Bolles and Zoe (née Blair) Bolles.